 Talking about mental health is a tricky conversation to have with someone, no matter how old they are.
 Children often experience mental health issues differently than adults.
 Their symptoms vary from those of adults, and since many cannot verbalize their issue, it makes discussing them even harder.
 It is vital that parents and adults keep an open door to discussions around mental health.
 Here are a few tips to help facilitate tough mental health conversations.

-There is no script for talking about mental health with kids.
+There is no script for talking about mental health with children.
 Every kid is different.
 Even developmental age isn’t a clear indicator for talking points.
 It’s important to understand the child’s temperament and their maturity level.
 This will help in determining how to approach the conversation.
 Try to use words and experiences they can relate to.

 Kids are curious, so be prepared to answer questions when you talk about it.
 Make sure you’re well informed and if you don’t know the answer, be honest about that.
 Never lie to them as this could confuse them later on.
 If they’re old enough to read or write consider helping them research some of their questions or giving them material to read at their own time.

 Children often want to help, so if you or someone in your family is struggling, be open to it.
 If the child is old enough give them clear tasks that can help such as chores around the home.
 This will help teach responsibility, allow the child to feel helpful, and relieve some pressure.
 Be sure not to put adult responsibilities on the child though.

 Honesty is key when talking about mental health.
 You may not have an answer for every question your child asks, or may not think the answer is appropriate at the time.
 This is okay!
 It’s all right to say “I don’t know”.
 If you’re honest with your child, they’re more likely, to be honest with you.

 Feel free to contact us if you, someone you love, or your child is struggling with mental health.